zextras/tech-doc/source/carbonio-ce/install/scenarios.rst

 consider deploying the *5 Nodes* scenario, because the |vs| requires a considerable amount of resources.

-If you installed |product| on multiple Nodes, you can add a :ref:`Directory Replica <role-ds-replica-install>` to increase reliability of the *Mesh and Directory* Role.

 .. include:: /_includes/_installation/multinode-suggestions.rst

 .. toctree::
    :maxdepth: 1

    scenarios/single-server-scenario
    scenarios/scenario-a